Nereid (moon): Rotation

+Origin and classification

+There are two main competing theories to explain the origin of Nereid.
+It may be either a captured Kuiper belt object, or it was an inner moon in the past and was perturbed during the capture of Neptune's largest moon Triton.
+A study in 2026 found that Nereid's spectrum is markedly different from minor planets of the outer Solar System, suggesting that it formed around Neptune rather than being a captured body.
+If this conclusion is proven to be true, it would mean that Nereid is the last remaining intact original moon of Neptune to have survived Triton's destructive arrival.

+Nereid is sometimes classified as an irregular satellite, because like all irregular satellites, Nereid has a distant, highly elliptical, and highly inclined orbit far away from Neptune's equatorial plane.
+However, due to its potential in-situ formation, its unique orbital properties, and being unusually large, it may be considered a perturbed regular satellite instead.
+Nereid is often excluded or otherwise distinguished from the other more "normal" irregular satellites.

 Exploration

-The only spacecraft to visit Nereid was Voyager 2, which passed it at a distance of 4700000 km between 20 April and 19 August 1989.
-Voyager 2 obtained 83 images with observation accuracies of 70 km to 800 km.
+The only spacecraft to visit Nereid was Voyager 2, which passed it while it was at the farthest point of its orbit.
+Its closest approach was at a distance of 4700000 km between 20 April and 19 August 1989.
+It obtained 83 images with observation accuracies of 70 km to 800 km.
 Prior to Voyager 2s arrival, observations of Nereid had been limited to ground-based observations that could only establish its intrinsic brightness and orbital elements.
-Although the images obtained by Voyager 2 do not have a high enough resolution to allow surface features to be distinguished, Voyager 2 was able to measure the size of Nereid and found that it was grey in colour and had a higher albedo than Neptune's other small satellites.
+Although the images obtained by it do not have a high enough resolution to allow surface features to be distinguished, Voyager 2 was able to measure the size of Nereid and found that it was grey in colour and had a higher albedo than Neptune's other small satellites.

 If selected, the Arcanum mission would do a flyby of Nereid before its primary purposes of orbiting Neptune and observing Triton.